rrodrigofranco/laravel-auditing-filesystem/README.md

-This driver provides the ability to save your model audits in CSV files.
+This driver provides the ability to save your model audits in CSV or Json files.
 It's integrated with Laravel's Storage system so you can use any of the disks specified in your application as the storage destinations of the audit files.

 We also recognize that many systems generate a substantial amount of audit actions and that's why the package allows